sanity-io/hydrogen-sanity/README.md

 Query Sanity's API and use Hydrogen's cache to store the response (defaults to `CacheLong` caching strategy).

+`loadQuery` will not implement Hydrogen's caching when:

-Caching is skipped when in preview mode or when the Sanity Client config for `useCdn` is false.
+- in preview mode or
+- when the Sanity Client config for `useCdn` is false or
+- when the `strategy` option is set to `null`.

+Learn more about configuring [caching in Hydrogen on the Shopify documentation](https://shopify.dev/docs/custom-storefronts/hydrogen/caching).

 ```ts
 export async function loader({context, params}: LoaderFunctionArgs) {